KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ### Thunderkit
 To find the right version Find the Timberborn.exe and look at property's for it.
 there Filevesion is show thats the version of Unity Thunderkit will need.
-at writing its 2022.1.6f1 is know to work
+at writing 2022.1.6f1 is know to work

 ### Mod unity version
 this will depend on what version timberAPI uses.